2025 - All Construction Projects

 Description of work: In order to build the new, I-41 overpass required for the Brown County South Bridge Connector, local frontage road realignment needs to be completed.
 This contract will realign the frontage roads.
 Work includes roadway embankment, prefabricated vertical and horizontal drains, base aggregate, concrete pavement, hot mix asphalt pavement, storm sewer, erosion control, signing, pavement marking, and all incidental items necessary to complete the work.

-June 16 to June 20: The Mid Valley Road full closure will allow for the grading work to build the tie in sections followed by aggregates, storm sewer, curb and gutter with asphalt, signing and pavement marking to follow.
-Crews will continue embankment filling on the project.
+July 14 to July 18: The contractor will continue to haul in embankment for several weeks following placement of drainage blanket sand and completion of wick drain soil stabilization.
 Geotechnical instrumentation monitoring settlement, as well as staking operations, will be continuously performed throughout the project.
 Erosion control and traffic control devices will be installed and maintained, as necessary.
 Placing topsoil and following up with restoration efforts will be completed as areas are finished.

 Traffic impacts: Various I-41 lane closures will take place during construction operations, mostly during the nighttime hours between 8 p.m. and 5 a.m. weekdays, and 8 p.m. to 7 a.m. on weekends.